-You'll also see jobs for private schools, which fall somewhere in between public and international schools in terms of their offerings and qualifications.
-Many private schools are run in exactly the same manner as public schools but with slightly smaller class sizes (maybe).
+You'll also see jobs for private schools, which fall somewhere between public and international schools in terms of their offerings and qualifications.
+Many private schools are run in exactly the same manner as public schools but potentially with slightly smaller class sizes.
 While other private schools have a similar feel to an international school, and may even have an international curriculum program where some of the students study full or part-time in English.

 Now that you know you want to teach in China, there are a few different ways you can apply for a job.
 You might end up applying directly to a school or training center, or you may end up working with a recruiter or teach abroad program.